zzzkl/claude-relay-service/README_EN.md

 This step is quite important, requires OAuth authorization:

 1. Click "Claude Accounts" tab
-2. If you're in China, configure proxy first (Important!)
+2. If you're worried about multiple accounts sharing 1 IP getting banned, you can optionally set a static proxy IP
 3. Click "Add Account"
 4. Click "Generate Authorization Link", will open a new page
 5. Complete Claude login and authorization in the new page